Murphy316/mdfile/docs/maintain.md

 * In this tutorial, I'll provide you with tips and best practices to help you maintain your Capstone2020 starter-kit based solution app.

 * When testing your local development  we suggest using the [Netlify](https://www.netlify.com/) as a rapid test platform once you have your solution working the way your users expect, then deploy to your intended environment (OpenShift, Azure, AWS etc).

-Developing in your Private Solution Repository
+* How to Taking Control the Solution Code from Gov's master Repository to Your Repository

 ## How to Taking Control the Solution Code from Gov's master Repository to Your Repository